STOCK BASED COMPENSATION

 |3 Months Ended|

-During the three months ended June 30, 2020, no stock options were awarded.
-Total compensation expense related to outstanding options was $54 for the three months ended June 30, 2020, and $54 for the three months ended June 30, 2019.
+During the three months ended June 30, 2022, and June 30, 2021, no stock options were awarded.
+Total compensation expense related to outstanding options was $0 for the three months ended June 30, 2022, and for the three months ended June 30, 2021, respectively.

 The Company has determined the fair value of such stock options using the Black-Scholes option valuation model based on the following key assumptions: